-S. 385 and H.R.
-1590.
-In the 109th Congress, Senator Grassley introduced S. 385 to tighten limits on direct, counter-cyclical, and marketing loan payments to a total of \$250,000, and count commodity certificates and loan forfeiture toward marketing loan limits.
-The bill has 8 cosponsors.
+Proposals in the 109th Congress.
+Senator Grassley introduced S. 385 (109th Congress) to tighten limits on direct, counter-cyclical, and marketing loan payments to a total of \$250,000, and count commodity certificates and loan forfeiture toward marketing loan limits.
+The bill had eight cosponsors.
 An identical bill, H.R.
-1590, was introduced in the House by Representative Kind and has 2 cosponsors.
+1590 (109th Congress), was introduced in the House by Representative Kind and had two cosponsors.
+Neither of the bills was formally considered by the agriculture committees.

-The statutory limit (before doubling) on direct payments would decrease from \$40,000 to \$20,000; and the limit on counter-cyclical payments would decrease from \$65,000 to \$30,000.
-While the limit on marketing loans would remain the same at \$75,000, the effective limit is reduced because commodity certificates and loan forfeiture would be counted toward the limit (Table 1).
+These bills would have reduced the statutory limit (before doubling) on direct payments from \$40,000 to \$20,000; and the limit on counter-cyclical payments would have decreased from \$65,000 to \$30,000.
+While the limit on marketing loans would have remained the same at \$75,000, the effective limit would have been reduced because commodity certificates and loan forfeiture would be counted toward the limit (Table 1).
 This is a key feature because, as a practical matter, marketing loan payments are not limited under the 2002 farm bill.
 When MLGs and LDPs hit the limit, producers can shift to commodity certificates without limit.

-The bills would establish a new rule allowing a person with an interest in only a single farming operation to double the payment limits without needing to use the threeentity or spouse rules, both of which would continue.
-Thus, farmers would have another means and find it easier to double the payment limits.
+The bills would have established a new rule allowing a person with an interest in only a single farming operation to double the payment limits without needing to use the three-entity or spouse rules, both of which would have continued.
+Thus, farmers would have had another means and found it easier to double the payment limits.

-The changes would apply to the "covered commodities" and certain loan commodities as a group (wheat, corn, grain sorghum, barley, oats, upland cotton, rice, soybeans, other oilseeds, extra long staple cotton, dry peas, lentils, and chickpeas).
-But peanuts, wool, mohair, and honey are not addressed by the bills, and thus would remain eligible for the higher limits enacted in the 2002 farm bill, including unlimited use of commodity certificates and forfeiture.
+The changes would have applied to the "covered commodities" and to certain loan commodities as a group (wheat, corn, grain sorghum, barley, oats, upland cotton, rice, soybeans, other oilseeds, extra long staple cotton, dry peas, lentils, and chickpeas).
+But peanuts, wool, mohair, and honey were not addressed by the bills, and thus would have remained eligible for the higher limits enacted in the 2002 farm bill, including unlimited use of commodity certificates and forfeiture.